j0py/Tidy/README.md

 The Seq function takes a pattern of indices, and plays the fragments that the indices point to one after the other.

 After interpreting ```~a < "seq 0 1 2 1"``` the Interpreter invokes the "--" operator on the JSTidy object, with an array as parameter.
-The "--" operator will make the elements of the array children of the preceding function/pattern in its inernal tree (the Seq in this case).
+The "--" operator will make the elements of the array children of the preceding function/pattern in its internal tree (the Seq in this case).
 But first, the Interpreter will interpret the array elements one by one.

 For this, the Symbol class has also received a new "--" operator: it will create a new JSTidyTree object, which will process the first function/pattern string and then return itself.
 The Interpreter will then invoke the "-" operator on that as before.
 Finally, the array will have become an array of JSTidyTree objects, each with its own tree built inside of it.